Debt Collection Laws

 The FDCPA prohibits debt collection agencies from using abusive, deceptive, or unfair tactics.
 Debt collectors may not engage in:

-- Harassing Behavior: A debt collector may not use profanity, threats of violence, or repeatedly call the debtor to cause annoyance.
+- Harassing Behavior: A debt collector may not use profanity, threats of violence, or make repeated calls to the debtor to annoy

-- Using False or Misleading Statements: A debt collector may not lie about the amount of a debt, claim to work for a credit reporting company, or claim to be an attorney or government representative.
+- Using False, Deceptive, or Misleading Statements: A debt collector may not lie about the amount of the debt, claim to work for a credit reporting company, or claim to be an attorney or government representative

-- Threatening Behavior: Debt collectors may not say that a debtor will be arrested for not paying debts or threaten to garnish a debtor's wages or sell their property, unless permitted by law.
+- Threatening Behavior: Debt collectors may not threaten a debtor with arrest for not paying debts or threaten to garnish a debtor's wages or sell their property unless the law permits these actions

 Are Debt Collection Agencies Allowed To Add Interest to the Original Debt?